How to build your inventory

 /etc/ansible/hosts.
 You can specify a different inventory file at the command line using the

 -i <path> option.
-You can also use multiple inventory files at the same time as described in Using multiple inventory sources, and/or pull inventory from dynamic or cloud sources or different formats (YAML, ini, etc), as described in Working with dynamic inventory.
+You can also use multiple inventory files at the same time as described in Using multiple inventory sources, and/or pull inventory from dynamic or cloud sources or different formats (YAML, ini, and so on), as described in Working with dynamic inventory.